 Goose Island simmers with secrets, from pirates to haunts.

-When the jobs dry up in Atlanta in 1930, DORIE CARTWRIGHT is forced to move home … to the place she swore saw the last of her when she left.
-She moves in with her mute AUNTIE FLO and her mama, ANNA, who can't admit they're destitute.
+When the jobs dry up in Atlanta in 1930, Dorie Cartwright is forced to move home … to the place she swore saw the last of her when she left.
+She moves in with her mute Auntie Flo and her mama, Anna, who can't admit they're destitute.
 Granddaughters of a plantation owner-turned sharecropper, Anna lives in a fantasy world of wealth while Flo lives in a world of silence.
 This backwater, low country village holds no interest for a modern girl like Dorie.
-Then, she runs into the island's young preacher, EVRETT BASCOMB… literally.
+Then, she runs into the island's young preacher, Everett Bascomb … literally.
 She reluctantly takes a job typing his sermons and the village newsletter he publishes to pay for the damage she did to his car.
-When her childhood best friend, MILLIE ANDERSON, also returns to town, they decide to start a fishing camp for tourists to bring some much-needed money to Goose Island.
-But Dorie needs the help of crusty old GLADYS HORTON, the daughter of a legendary Gullah fisherman.
+When her childhood best friend, Millie Anderson, also returns to town, they decide to start a fishing camp for tourists to bring some much-needed money to Goose Island.
+But Dorie needs the help of crusty old Gladys Horton, the daughter of a legendary Gullah fisherman.
 Dorie, Millie, and Gladys gather a ragtag group of friends to bring a semblance of normalcy back onto Goose Island.
 It's during the refurbishing of an old, dilapidated cottage near the beach, that Dorie finds the secret of her aunt's muteness, the value of friendship, and the strength of her faith.

 By the Sweet Gum

 Ginny is one of the few girls who didn't leave town for the lure of the big city.
 She loves her parents and their small mill town of Sweetgum, Georgia.
 Most of all, she loves baseball and one player in particular.
 When the Great Depression sends her friends back to Sweetgum in droves, the mill can't hire them all, and only the men retain their jobs.
 One night, a fire breaks out and half the town burns.
 Ginny's parents' boarding house doesn't fare unscathed.
 The kitchen is destroyed along with two other rooms.
 The biggest loss is Ginny's parents, who die trying to help put out the fire.
 Setting her own grief aside for now, Ginny must help provide housing for the displaced families.
-Her closest friends, each with their own problems to overcome (one has polio, one just became a widow and she's 6 months pregnant, and one is horribly shy, hiding all the time) rally around to help her rebuild, since the men are working in the mill.
-As they help Ginny rebuild the kitchen and reopen the boarding house, they find strength in friendship and faith in God.
+Her closest friends, each with their own problems to overcome, rally around to help her rebuild, since the men are busy repairing the mill.
+As they help Ginny rebuild the kitchen and reopen the boarding house, they find strength in their friendship and faith in God.